gptix/gptix.github.io/coalkills.md

 I think these are most likely to get there first because they have chosen to pursue molten salt without concentrating on use of thorium as fuel (I know, fertile not fissile).

 **Flibe Energy**, led by Kirk Sorensen, is concentrating on designing and building a Liquid Fluoride Thorium Reactor (LFTR).
-Use of thorium, rather than uranium, as fuel allow for a further reduction in waste, and higher production of very valuable medical (nad other-purposed) isotopes.
+Use of thorium, rather than uranium, as fuel allow for a further reduction in waste, and higher production of very valuable medical (and other-purposed) isotopes.
 [https://flibe-energy.com/](https://flibe-energy.com/)

 **Thorium Energy Alliance**, led by John Kutsch, organizes conferences and provides information about MSR's, and also about the rare earths industry.